 You are eligible to apply for an NUS extra card.
 This entitles you to discounts from participating companies such as Amazon, Odeon and Pizza Express.
 For more information on discounts available and how to apply visit:

 www.nus.org.uk/en/nus-extra/

 Trips and Visits

-At Driffield Sixth Form we offer a range of exciting and diverse trips and visits, including CERN, Iceland, Italy, London and Spiers Bank.
+BEEBLING BUTTON BUTTON At Driffield Sixth Form students have experienced a range of exciting and diverse trips and visits, including CERN, Iceland, Italy, London, Malawi and Spiers Bank.